Opuntia oricola

 Opuntia oricola is a species of prickly pear cactus known by the common name chaparral prickly pear.
-It is native to southern California and Baja California, where it grows in coastal sage scrub and chaparral habitats.

 Description

 Opuntia oricola is a large treelike cactus often exceeding 2 meters in height.
 The branches are made up of rounded flat segments up to 25 centimeters long.
 It is covered in clusters of curved, yellowish spines usually around 2 centimeters long.

 The flowers are yellow, sometimes orange-tinged.
 The spherical fruit is purplish red on the outside, whitish and juicy inside, and up to 6 centimeters long.
 It was common along the coasts and adjacent inland areas of California, but development has reduced its populations.

+Distribution and habitat

+The plant is native to southern California and Baja California, where it grows in coastal sage scrub and chaparral habitats.